Cloud Controller Blobstore Configuration

 cc:

-blobstore_type: webdav
+blobstore_type: storage-cli

-password: WEBDAV_BASIC-AUTH-PASSWORD
+password: WEBDAV-BASIC-AUTH-PASSWORD

 ca_cert: WEBDAV-CA-CERT-BUNDLE